Tomatosoupcodes/3D-Game-Dev-for-Dummies/README.md

 1. Intermediate Java programmers who want to get into game development
 2. Programmers who use C/C++ that want to use Java

-In case you don't know programming, I will briefly cover programming science and Java as well as provide some resources for learning the language.
+In case you don't know programming, I will briefly cover Java as well as provide some resources for learning the language.

 ### What will I learn?

-Throughout all of this, you will learn basic computer programming science, game programming, Java, Git, and OpenGL.
+Throughout all of this, you will learn game programming, Java, Git, and OpenGL.
 Because OpenGL does not natively support Java, we will use the Lightweight Java Game Library (LWJGL).
 Time to complete everything varies, but it can take up to 6 months if you know absolutely nothing.